SchoolOfCode/circles_app/circles/README.md

-# Circles
+<b><h1 style="font-style: bold; font-size: 40px;">Circles</h1></b>

 Welcome to the Circles app designed to help users find their circles.
 For the best performance access the circles web application via a Desktop or Laptop.
+Access the website here: https://circlesapp.netlify.app/.

-**The Problem**
+<br/><h1 style="font-style: bold; font-size: 25px;">The Problem</h1>

 Social isolation is becoming more and more of an issue in today's day and age and can be caused by a number of reasons.
 Old age, leaving the workforce, death of a spouse, illness or disability to name a few.
 For these reasons, individuals can struggle to integrate into their local communities.
 This is where social prescribing steps in.
 Social prescribing, also known as community referral, is when a health professional refers individuals to link workers who will then try to connect them to support in their community.